 Blood pressure reading includes systolic and diastolic pressure values.
-Systolic blood pressure is the peak pressure, when the heart contracts while pumping blood.
-Diastolic blood pressure is the drop in pressure, when the heart is at rest between beats.
+Systolic blood pressure is the peak pressure when the heart contracts while pumping blood.
+Diastolic blood pressure is the drop in force when the heart is at rest between beats.

 Often blood pressure is noted as the systolic number above or before the diastolic, such as 120/80 mmHg.
 (The mmHg is millimeters of mercury, the unit to measure pressure.)

-It is natural that aging loses the elasticity of the arteries as well as increases nutrient requirement, thus blood pressure rises with age.
-Below is the blood pressure chart to explain blood pressure in-relation to the age.
+Naturally, aging loses the elasticity of the arteries.
+Thus blood pressure rises with age.
+The blood pressure chart on this page provides blood pressure related to age.

-We came to know from medical studies that the thump rule for the systolic number is 100 plus your age for men (100 plus age minus 10 for female).
+We came to know through medical studies that there is a thumb rule for the systolic number is 100 plus your age for men (100 plus age minus 10 for female).

-When systolic and diastolic blood pressures fall under different categories, you should use the higher category to classify blood pressure levels.
+When systolic and diastolic blood pressures fall into different categories, you should use the higher category to classify blood pressure levels.
 For example, 150/79 mmHg would be stage 1 hypertension.